There are fewer than 300 podiatrists registered in Western Australia to service around two million people.

 The podiatric practitioner frequently cares for diabetic patients, who are especially prone to limb-threatening complications such as ulcerations.
 In addition, podiatric medicine is concerned with the research, diagnosis and treatment of structural deformities and problems affecting human locomotion.

-We offer postgraduate coursework and research courses, including the Doctor of Podiatric Medicine.
+We offer postgraduate coursework and research courses.